-The forecast over the next two years (2022/23 and 2023/24) is that in order to have a balanced budget the Council will need to find savings of approximately £6 million based on the Medium Term Financial Strategy approved by Council in February 2021.
-The Council manages financial risk by maintaining adequate reserves to help ensure that the medium-term policy programme is sustainable, the 2021/22 Budget includes the use of £4.8 million of reserves, of which £2.4 million was to cover the estimated impact of Covid when setting the 2021/22 budget.
-As a result of the favourable outturn for 2020/21, the net reserves position at the end of March 2021 is better than what was predicted in February 2021.
-The forecast for the medium-term will be refreshed and reported to Members in September.
+The forecast over the next five years (2023/24 to 2027/28) is that in order to have a balanced budget the Council will need to find savings of approximately £4.5 million based on the Medium-Term Financial Strategy approved by Council in February 2022.
+The Council manages financial risk by maintaining adequate reserves to help ensure that the medium-term policy programme is sustainable, the 2022/23 Budget includes the use of £1.9 million of reserves.
+The forecast for the medium-term will be refreshed and reported to Members in the autumn of 2022.

-The impact of Covid-19 is far reaching and will no doubt have adverse financial implications for the Council.
 The Council will need to mitigate the impact with funding from central government, cautious use of reserves and organisational efficiencies.
 When reserves are utilised, plans will need to be put in place to replenish them.
+The Transformation Programme outlined below is expected to address the funding gap and help the organisation become financially sustainable and resilient.